Wildercat/Projects-Exercises/docs/projects/laravel-library.md

 ### MVP

-By default, the app should let a Librarian maintain a simulated library via a web interface that is connected to the Google Books API
+By default, the app should let a Librarian maintain a simulated library via a web interface which communicates with the Google Books API to populate book content.

 #### Wireframe

-[Library Wireframes](../wireframes/library) - you do not need to copy these exactly, its just an idea
+[Library Wireframes](../wireframes/library) - you do not need to copy these exactly, it's just one of many ideas.
+Remember, this is a back end project, it does not need to look pretty, it needs to work.
+You can use react to make it nice, but only after you get it working.

 #### Tech Stack